kbrew-dev/kbrew/README.md

 ##### Who is developing kbrew?

-The team at [InfraCloud](https://www.infracloud.io/) is supporting Kbrew's development with love!
+The team at [InfraCloud](https://www.infracloud.io/) is supporting kbrew's development with love!
 But we love contributions from the community.